 Density of water

 If you cool water from room temperature, it becomes increasingly dense.
 However, at approximately 4°C degrees, water reaches its maximum density.
 How's this important?
-It makes it much harder for lakes to freeze in the winter.
+It makes it much harder for lakes to freeze completely in the winter.
 Since the water at 4°C is the heaviest, it falls to the bottom of the lake.
 The colder water stays at the surface and turns to ice.
 This phenomenon, coupled with a low thermal conductivity of ice, helps the bottom of the lake stay unfrozen, so that fish can survive.
+It is this same principle that scientists think helped life get started on Earth.
+If water froze from the bottom up, then life never would have gotten the chance.

 There are also other aspects which affects water's density.
 It changes slightly whether it is tap, fresh or salt water.
-Everything inside a body of water affects its density.
+Everything dissolved particle inside a body of water affects its density.